salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff Sells 2,300 Shares

-salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff sold 2,300 shares of the firm’s stock in a transaction that occurred on Wednesday, February 16th.
-The shares were sold at an average price of $210.22, for a total transaction of $483,506.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+salesforce.com, inc. (NYSE:CRM – Get Rating) CEO Marc Benioff sold 2,300 shares of salesforce.com stock in a transaction on Tuesday, February 22nd.
+The stock was sold at an average price of $196.64, for a total transaction of $452,272.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.

 Marc Benioff also recently made the following trade(s):